 What should I do if I receive a Target Letter?

 You should quickly reach out to a lawyer.
-Hiring a good attorney like those at Birrell Criminal Defense early will give you the best chance of reaching a favorable result.
+Hiring a good attorney like those at Birrell Law Firm early will give you the best chance of reaching a favorable result.
 In some cases, an attorney might be able to persuade the prosecutions to drop the investigation against you.
 Even if a criminal indictment is inevitable, we may be able to obtain early discovery, evaluate the evidence, and perhaps reach out to the prosecution to negotiate a favorable pre-indictment plea agreement.
 Because the prosecutor may not have spent significant time and resources investigating the case at this stage, there may be more room to negotiate than in cases where the grand jury has already returned an indictment with particular charges.

 What is Healthcare Fraud?